 No time for tweets!
-Countless lodge owners don’t do twitter for reasons from ‘other fish to fry’ to ‘can’t be @rsed’.
-This mistake means you miss out on feedback and the chance to interact directly with potential guests.
-A lack of response to twitter complaints or compliments speaks volumes, and not in a good way.
-As outrage escalates with nobody from a venue or airline stepping in to calm troubled waters, reputations can get tarnished.
+Countless lodge owners don’t do twitter.
+This is a mistake as you miss out on the chance to interact with potential guests.
+A lack of response to twitter complaints or compliments is never good.
+If nobody from a venue or airline steps in to calm troubled waters, outrage escalates and reputations get tarnished.

-Ignoring mentions: Not acknowledging or responding to @mentions comes across as rude and invites no further investigation of your accommodation offering.
+Ignoring mentions: Not acknowledging or responding to mentions comes across as rude.

-Yawn-inducing eulogies: Every tweet is a mini-infomercial about the awesomeness of your venue.
+Yawn-inducing eulogies: Every tweet is a mini-infomercial about the awesomeness of your offering.
 This is fine, say, every six tweets, but at least share something interesting in between.
-Tell us about your hen sitting on her eggs for days.
-Show us the chicks when they hatch.
-Did something amusing happen with a guest?
-SabiSabi‘s feed is always a treat featuring snippets of life in the Sabi Sands Reserve with superb images.
+Tell us what’s happening at your venue.
+That’s what potential guests want to know.

-No engagement: Twitter is about cyber conversations with others whose interests may be similar ito yours.
-Sharing views on solar electricity, water recycling or conservation, among safari lodge owners or wading in on pertinent issues affecting your area can ‘personalise’ your venue.
-Safari starter Kevin Leo Smith is great for helping out with advice and updates on the above issues.
+No engagement: Twitter is about cyber conversations with others.
+Sharing views on solar electricity, water recycling or conservation, or just wading in on pertinent issues in your area can ‘personalise’ your venue.

 Begging for followers: It smacks of desperation, never a good look.
-My worst is the automated DM thanking me for following, then asking for Facebook and Instagram likes.
+Lose the automated ‘thanks for following’ DM that asks for Facebook and Instagram likes.
 Tsek!

-Just us: Not encouraging guests to share their images or experiences by retweeting them or inviting #FlashbackFriday moments.
-It’s a golden opportunity wasted.
+Just us: Not encouraging guests to share their images or experiences is a golden opportunity wasted.
+You should be retweeting them or inviting #FlashbackFriday moments.

 Hold the hashtags.
-Lots of #hashtags are fine for instagram but on twitter, two will do.
-Otherwise it starts looking spammy.
+Lots of #hashtags are fine for instagram but on twitter, too many look spammy.

 Travelwrite publishes professional editorial content from established writers and bloggers who live for local and international travel.
 We have 18 000 subscribers and our monthly readership is climbing